 Solar Battery Prices: Are Home Batteries Finally Worth It?

 For many Aussies, solar batteries have long been a smart idea in theory, but financially frustrating in practice.
-That’s changing with the federal battery rebate dropping prices 30-40%.
+That’s changing, thanks to falling battery prices, a federal battery rebate, and state rebates.
+Now, in the right states, batteries can pay for themselves before their warranty period expires.

 The price you’ll pay for a battery with the rebate depends on whether you are: